umd-lib/umd_lib_style/README.md

 ### Environment Banner

-In keeping with [SSDR policy][2], an "environment banner" will be displayed at the top of each page when running on non-production servers, indicating whether the application is running on a "Local", "Development", or "Staging" server.
+In keeping with [SSDR policy][2], an "environment banner" will be displayed at the top of each page when running on non-production servers.

-This banner does _not_ appear on production systems.
+By default, in the local development environment (determined by `Rails.env.development?` returning `true`), a "Local Environment" banner will be displayed.

-The environment banner will attempt to auto-detect the correct environment.
-To override this auto-detection functionality (or to modify it for testing), an "ENVIRONMENT_BANNER" environment banner can be used with any of the following values (which are case-insensitive):
+On non-production servers, the environment banner can be configured using the following environment variables:

-* "Local"
+* ENVIRONMENT_BANNER - the text to display in the banner
-* "Development"
+* ENVIRONMENT_BANNER_FOREGROUND - the foreground color for the banner, as a CSS color
-* "Staging"
+* ENVIRONMENT_BANNER_BACKGROUND - the background color for the banner, as a CSS color
-* "Production" - This is only needed to force the "production" setting (i.e., not show the banner) on a server that would otherwise show some other value.
+* ENVIRONMENT_BANNER_ENABLED - (optional) Anything other than "true" disables
-Production systems do _not_ need to set this value.
+  the banner.

 ### Page Content Container class